spaceship-prompt/spaceship-prompt/docs/API.md

   return
 fi

-# Do nothing if pyenv is not installed
+# Do nothing if docker is not installed
-spaceship::exists pyenv || return
+spaceship::exists docker || return
 ```

 ## `spaceship::defined <function>`